-Netflix is about to have a big competitor, and you gotta wonder if they are a bit worried.
-I mean, does anyone want to see Disney peeking over their fence?
-I don’t think so!
-The Disney Plus streaming service is coming, parents, and you probably want to know if this is right for your family.
-Here’s everything we know about Disney+ including pricing, the shows scheduled and launch date.
-If you need to know what to watch on Disney+ on Day 1, we’ve got that covered as well.
+The Disney Plus streaming service is here, parents, and you probably want to know if this is right for your family.
+Here’s everything we know about Disney+ including pricing, the shows scheduled, Disney Plus parental controls, and more.
+It’s the ultimate parent guide to Disney Plus.
+And if you need to know what to watch on Disney+ on Day 1, we’ve got that covered as well.

 The Ultimate Parents’ Guide to Disney+ | Disney’s Streaming Service

-This is a move that was announced in August of 2017, so no one should be too surprised to hear it’s coming.
+This is a move that was announced in August of 2017, and it’s finally here.

 But I’m sure Netflix users are not loving the idea of needing an additional streaming service once the Disney+ kicks off.